eoehen/jsReport-spike/README.md

 - [ ] Page number (f.e. in footer template)
 - [ ] Page Format f.e.
 A4 or A5
 - [ ] Localization
+- [ ] Formating of datetime or numbers.
 - [ ] Support of dynamic js scripts f.e. charts (js)

 ## Setup Docker